shivannis/xandr-docs-public/xandr-docs/articles/monetize/daily-pacing.md

 - **The smaller your budget, the greater the margin for error** In order to spend a budget, a portion of it must be allocated to each bidder.
-  Considering the number of individual bidders within Xandr (thousands), it becomes more difficult to allocate that amount accurately.
+  Considering the number of individual bidders within Microsoft Advertising (thousands), it becomes more difficult to allocate that amount accurately.
 This leads to us delivering budgets much faster than expected.
 To combat this situation, you can do one of the following: